vc-csv19/EX01-HelloWorld/README.md

 ### Submitting the code for this project

-Before submitting your code the first time, you will need to add a webhook to this project to trigger the build in the cloud.
-This process is simple, and only required once per assignment.
-First, go to the **Settings** tab at the top of this page.
-It's right next to **Insights**.
-Then along the left side select **Webhooks**.
-On the Webhooks page click **Add Webhook** and copy http://209.129.49.16:8080/github-webhook/ into the **Payload URL** input box and then click **Add Webhook**.
-That's it.
-Every time you push code now, a new build will test your latest changes.
-The results are pasted to the #build channel in slack.

 First, right click on the project name, then select `Git -> Commit Directory...`.
 Make sure only the files you want to push are selected, `main.s`.
 Then uncheck `Perform code analysis` and `Check TODO`.
 It's OK to leave them checked, but committing will take longer.
 Leave `Run git hooks` unchecked as well.
 Put a message in `Commit Message`.
 Press the down arrow next to **Commit** and then select **Commit and Push** button.
 Once the commit is finished, press the **Push** button.
 If anything goes wrong check the _Version Control_ view in the lower left corner and select the _Console_ tab.